openplayerjs/openplayerjs/README.md

 ## Why OpenPlayer?

-* **Supports IE11+ and all modern browsers**: its CSS and code is compatible with all modern browsers.
+* **Supports IE11+ (Win8) and all modern browsers**: its CSS and code is compatible with all modern browsers.
+IE11+ on Win7 requires an MP4/MP3 fallback to work correctly.
 * **Lightweight library**: Less than `20kb` when gzipped.
 * **Monetize video and audio content** with video advertising using VAST, VPAID or VMAP Ads, supported by the amazing [Interactive Media Ads SDK](https://developers.google.com/interactive-media-ads/) (IMA SDK) library.
 * **Accessibility is a priority for OpenPlayerJS**: You can even create specific styling for high contrast mode, and support visually impaired people and improve accessibility.
 See https://developer.paciellogroup.com/blog/2010/01/high-contrast-proof-css-sprites/ for more details.